 As a top-tier North Carolina practice, Meadowmont Animal Hospital is proud to offer state-of-the-art surgical facilities and equipment.
 We continue to utilize innovative surgical techniques and technology to remain on the forefront of veterinary medicine.
-Our hospital provides a large number of surgical services ranging from standard practices like spaying and neutering to highly-specialized procedures.
+Our veterinary hospital provides a large number of surgical services ranging from standard practices like spaying and neutering to highly-specialized procedures.

 Veterinary Surgical Procedures Available